“Mouth & Toes: The World of 19th Century Silhouette Artists with Disabilities”

 A collaboration of Laurel Daen and Marianne R. Petit.

 The book tells the stories of the performative world of disabled and atypically figured artists working in the very popular and affordable alternative to portraiture, the silhouette.
 Artists include Martha Ann Honeywell, Sarah Rogers, and Nellis Saunders.
-The book will also explore the role of the Peale Museum, the physiognotrace, and the work of Moses Williams, former slave of Charles Peale and master silhouette artist.
+The book additionally explores the role of the Peale Museum, the physiognotrace, and the work of Moses Williams, former slave of Charles Peale and master silhouette artist.

 • 2020 American Antiquarian Society: Creative and Performing Artist / Writer Fellowship (Worcester, MA)

-• 2020 The Examined Life Conference, University of Iowa College of Medicine, (Iowa City IA) (Upcoming)
+– 2021 The Examined Life Conference, University of Iowa College of Medicine, (Iowa City IA) (Upcoming)

 – 2021 Graphic Medicine UnConvention (Virtual) (Upcoming)